Wisch096/stitch/README.md

 4. Use tools like Postman or cURL to test the CRUD functionalities.

 This project showcases a robust CRUD application built using Spring Boot and Spring Data JPA.
 It includes advanced features like custom queries, entity relationships, and comprehensive CRUD operations.
 The project provides a solid foundation for creating similar applications and demonstrates strong proficiency in Java web development.

-For any further inquiries or discussions, feel free to reach out.

-Happy coding!